themizzi/themizzi.github.io.old/_posts/2020-04-05-buffalo-chicken-mac-and-cheese.md

     - Add the flour and gradually and cook for another minute
     - Slowly add the milk while stirring continuously, cook until combined and thickened
     - Add the cooking water, hot sauce, salt, pepper and mustard and stir to combine
-    - Add the velveeta and cook until cheese is melted and sauce is smooth and creamy
+    - Add the Velveeta and cook until cheese is melted and sauce is smooth and creamy
-    - Combine the noodles, chopped chicken and sauze and poor into casserole dish
+    - Combine the noodles, chopped chicken and sacue and poor into a casserole dish
     - Top with shredded cheddar cheese and potato chip topping
     - Back for 20 minutes at 350
 prep_time: 30m